mxaddict/www.codedmaster.com/_posts/2017-09-23-monetizing-websites-without-advertisements.md

 Step 1: Go to the [CoinHive "Sign Up" page][coinhive] and create your account.

-Step 2: Go to the [CoinHive "Settings > Sites" page][coinhive_keys] and get your "Site Key"
+Step 2: Go to the [CoinHive "Settings > Sites" page][coinhive_keys] and get your "Site Key".

-Step 3: Add the following code snippet to your webpage/webpages
+Step 3: Add the following code snippet to your webpage/webpages.

 ```html
 <!-- Monetizing visitor traffic -->